Drive change by writing structured proposal documents

 Changes that impact others, such as restructuring the filesystem of a project, or reformatting all source code to the latest standards.

-Changes that are not easily reversible, such as the decision on a programming language or framework to use for a new project, or the switch to a new paid subscription of a third-party tool.
+Changes that are not easily reversible, such as the choice of programming language or framework to use for a new project, or the switch to a new paid subscription of a third-party tool.

-To make decisions on whether or not to move forward with such opportunities, we need to have as much information about the change and its implications as possible.
+To make decisions on how to move forward with such opportunities for change, we need to have as much information about the change and its implications as possible.

 We want to collect all relevant information regarding this decision from all stakeholders.
 At the same time, we want to make sure that all stakeholders understand the context and motivation around this change, and the impact it will have.